fwcd/socha-client-java-2018/README.md

 ## Setting up Eclipse for development

-* Clone this repository to your pc using git:
+* Clone this repository to your pc using git (you may want to use --depth to limit the clone depth):

       git clone https://bitbucket.org/TheDroide/phantomclient.git